prividentity/PrivateIdentity-Oldd/Lamdba-deploy.md

 [[images/lambda2.png]]

-2. connect to the terminal
+2. Connect to the terminal

 3. Set up IAM user credentials by